inner-stream/hello-world/README.md

 <h2>my first repository</h2>
-<p>this is the space belongs to me here for writing something like a true writer</p>
+<p>this is the space belongs to me here for writing something like being a true writer</p>
 <p>here we write.</p>
 <p>
 the night hide from the sky and smile.<br />